AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 * [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd)
 * [Arduino IDE](http://www.arduino.cc/)
 * [Open SSL](https://sourceforge.net/projects/openssl/)
-    * for the lab instructions later, create a c:\utils folder and unzip the downloaded zip to c:\utils\
+    * for the lab instructions later, create a c:\utils folder and unzip the downloaded OpenSSL zip to c:\utils\
 * clone the Azure IoT C sdk.
 We need this to get the certificate generation scripts.
 Also, while Edge is in public preview, we need the 'modules-preview' branch of the SDK.
 Run the following command from the root of the "C" drive
     * git clone -b modules-preview http://github.com/azure/azure-iot-sdk-c